top of page

 ExpeditionRack-RailMount-Bottom.png

 NOTE: The HIGH RISERS do NOT attach to the cross rails.
-Instead, they slide inside the cross rails and are repositioned via the reference tape you applied to mark the original rail posotion.
-HIGH RISERS are then secured in place with the 50m Rack Bolt(6) and thread lock.
+Instead, they slide into the cross rails and are positioned via the reference tape you applied to mark the original rail position.

-STEP 3 - Remove the two vertical stainless bolts (5 & 6 - see part definitions above) from each HIGH RISER to disconnect the Elbow+Insert parts from the Riser part. *Do NOT remove the two horizontal bolts that connect the Insert to the Elbow.
+STEP 3 - Remove the two vertical stainless bolts (5 & 6 - see part definitions above) from each HIGH RISER to disconnect the ELBOW+INSERT from the RISER.

 NOTE: The two tabs located on the bottom of the Riser part are intended to help position the stock captive nut inside the outer track for final Rack Bolt alignment.
 If you encounter any issues aligning the captive nut between the tabs, you can remove the Tabs with a sharp tool or pliers.
 Only do so at your discretion as these tabs also move the captive nut with the HIGH RISERS.

-STEP 5 - Insert the Left and a Right Insert+Elbow combo into each end of the first rail to be lifted.
-The Insert+Elbow combo will NOT connect to the cross rail with bolts, as the stock brackets are.
+STEP 5 - Insert the left and a right ELBOW+INSERT into each end of the rails to be lifted.

-STEP 6 - Position the first cross rail to be lifted, with the right and left Insert+Elbow combo inserted into the ends, and lower them onto the left and right Riser parts you have already positioned in the rack's track groove.
-Drop in the Elbow to Riser Bolt (6) to align the Insert+Elbow combo to the Riser.
+STEP 6 - Position the first cross rail to be lifted, with the right and left ELBOW+INSERT placed inside each end of the rail, and lower them onto the left and right RISERS you have already positioned in the rack's track.

 Image 1a - Incorrect final position with gap.